 This acute illness protocol is a guideline for health care professionals treating the sick infant or child who is known to have propionic acidemia.
-The protocol was developed under the direction of Dr. Harvey Levy, Senior Physician in Medicine/Genetics at Children’s Hospital Boston, and Dr. Jonathan Picker, Director of Children’s Hospital Boston’s Fragile X Program, and was updated by Dr. Patroula Smpokou, Clinical Genetics Fellow at Children’s Hospital Boston.
+The protocol was developed at Boston Children’s Hospital under the direction of Dr. Harvey Levy, Senior Physician in Medicine/Genetics and Dr. Jonathan Picker, Fragile X Program Director, and was updated by Dr. Patroula Smpokou, Clinical Genetics Fellow.

 Propionic Acidemia (PA) is an autosomal recessively inherited organic acid disorder characterized by a defect in the mitochondrial biotin-dependent propionyl-coenzyme A carboxylase (propionyl-CoA carboxylase).

 In normal metabolism, the essential amino acids isoleucine, valine, methionine, and threonine as well as odd-chain fatty acids and cholesterol are degraded to propionyl-CoA at which point propionyl-CoA carboxylase would normally catalyze further conversion to methylmalonyl-CoA.
 In propionic acidemia, deficient activity of propionyl-CoA carboxylase prevents this conversion (see figure below).

 When acute illness occurs in PA, propionic acid accumulates leading to biochemical features including profound metabolic acidosis (due to ketone body production and organic acid accumulation), hypoglycemia, and hyperammonemia (see figure below).